Modular programming: Language support

 Languages that formally support the module concept include Ada, ALGOL, BlitzMax, C++, C#, Clojure, COBOL, Common Lisp, D, Dart, eC, Erlang, Elixir, Elm, F, F#, Fortran, Go, Haskell, IBM/360 Assembler, IBM System/38 and AS/400 Control Language (CL), IBM RPG, Java, Julia, MATLAB, ML, Modula, Modula-2, Modula-3, Morpho, NEWP, Oberon, Oberon-2, Objective-C, OCaml, several Pascal derivatives (Component Pascal, Object Pascal, Turbo Pascal, UCSD Pascal), Perl, PHP, PL/I, PureBasic, Python, R, Ruby, Rust, JavaScript, Visual Basic (.NET) and WebDNA.

 Conspicuous examples of languages that lack support for modules are C, and in their original forms, C++ and Pascal.
 C and C++ do, however, allow separate compilation and declarative interfaces to be specified using header files which is commonly considered modularization.
-Modules were added to Objective-C in iOS 7 (2013); to C++ with C++20, and Pascal was superseded by Modula and Oberon, which included modules from the start, and various derivatives that included modules.
+Modules were added to Objective-C in iOS 7 (2013), and to C++ with C++20.
+Pascal was superseded by Modula and Oberon, which included modules from the start, and various derivatives that included modules.
 JavaScript has had native modules since ECMAScript 2015.
 C++ modules have allowed backwards compatibility with headers (with "header units").
 Dialects of C allow for modules, for example Clang supports modules for the C language, though the syntax and semantics of Clang C modules differ from C++ modules.

 Modular programming can be performed even where the programming language lacks explicit syntactic features to support named modules, like, for example, in C. This is done by using existing language features, together with, for example, coding conventions, programming idioms and the physical code structure.
 IBM i also uses modules when programming in the Integrated Language Environment (ILE).